Hall003/cse15l-lab-reports/LabReport5.md

 Nano opens the file so it can be edited.
 #### Type out the following code snippets in step2.sh:

-Line 1 changes directory into lab7
+Line 1 changes the working directory to lab7
 <br>

 ``